Miss Universe 2015

-Miss Universe 2015 was the 64th Miss Universe pageant, held at The AXIS at Planet Hollywood in Las Vegas, Nevada, United States on December 20, 2015.
+Miss Universe 2015 was the 64th Miss Universe pageant, held at The AXIS in Las Vegas, Nevada, United States, on December 20, 2015.
 This was the first edition of the pageant to be held under the ownership of WME/IMG, which purchased the Miss Universe Organization from Donald Trump on September 14, 2015.
-Consequently, it is also the first Miss Universe event to be aired by Fox and Azteca as the pageant's respective English and Spanish broadcasters instead of NBC.
+Consequently, it was also the first Miss Universe event to be aired by Fox and Azteca as the pageant's respective English and Spanish broadcasters instead of NBC.

-At the end of the event, Paulina Vega of Colombia crowned Pia Wurtzbach of the Philippines as Miss Universe 2015.
-It is the Philippines' first victory in 42 years, and the third victory of the country in the pageant's history.
+At the conclusion of the event, Paulina Vega of Colombia crowned Pia Wurtzbach of the Philippines as Miss Universe 2015.
+It was the Philippines' third victory after 42 years in the pageant's history.

-Contestants from 80 countries and territories competed in this year's pageant.
+Contestants from eighty countries and territories competed in this year's pageant.
 The competition featured Steve Harvey as host and Roselyn Sánchez as backstage host.
 Charlie Puth, The Band Perry, and Seal performed in this year's pageant.

 Background

 Location and date

 Following the statements about Mexican immigrants made by Donald Trump during a speech on June 16, 2015, Colombia withdrew its bid to host the competition after the country's condemnation of Trump.
 Aside from that, NBCUniversal and UniMás (Spanish broadcaster of the pageant) refused to broadcast the Miss USA 2015 pageant and terminated their rights to the pageant.
 This prompted Trump to file lawsuits after both NBC and UniMás refused to air the pageant.

-On September 11, 2015, Donald Trump purchased the stake of NBCUniversal in Miss Universe, making him the sole owner of the Miss Universe Organization.
+On September 11, 2015, Trump purchased the stake of NBCUniversal in Miss Universe, making him the sole owner of the Miss Universe Organization.
 After three days, on September 14, 2015, WME/IMG acquired the Miss Universe Organization which was previously owned by Trump.

-On October 28, 2015, more than a month after WME/IMG purchased the organization from Trump, Fox announced that it secured the rights to air the Miss Universe 2015 pageant, which will be held on December 20, 2015, and the Miss USA 2016 pageant which will air in 2016.
-The pageant will take place in The AXIS theatre of Planet Hollywood in Las Vegas, Nevada, United States.
+On October 28, 2015, more than a month after WME/IMG purchased the organization from Trump, Fox announced that it secured the rights to air the pageant, which would be held on December 20, 2015, and the Miss USA 2016 pageant which would air in 2016.
+The pageant took place in The AXIS theatre of Planet Hollywood in Las Vegas, Nevada, United States.
 In December, Azteca América acquired the Spanish-language rights to air the pageant.